Hisar–Coimbatore AC Superfast Express

 The 22475 / 22476 Hisar–Coimbatore AC Superfast Express (previously Bikaner–Coimbatore AC Superfast Express) is a fully air conditioned, Superfast Express train operated by the Bikaner Division of North Western Railway zone of Indian Railways.
+This train is now approved for extension upto Tiruchchirappalli via Tiruppur, Erode and Karur.

 The train connects Tamil Nadu, Kerala, Karnataka, Goa, Maharashtra, Gujarat, Rajasthan, and Haryana.

 Train numbered 22475 starts from Hisar Junction at 12:50 hrs on Wednesdays and reaches Coimbatore Junction at 17:10 hrs on Fridays.
 For the return journey, train numbered 22476 leaves Coimbatore Junction at 12:45 hrs on Saturdays and reaches Hisar Junction at 16:00 hrs on Mondays.
 This train got its LHB coach from 9 August 2018.
 This train is operated through Konkan Railway route.
-It covers distance of 2941 km.
+It covers distance of 2783 km.